GrammaTech/ddisasm/README.md

   of code, etc. The results are stored in `.csv` files.
 These files can be compiled into `/bin/souffle_disasm`

-- `src/disasm_driver.pl` is a prolog module that calls `datalog_decored` first, then it calls souffle (or `souffle_disasm`) and finally reads the results from the analysis and prints the assembler code. (this script can be called by executing `./bin/disasm`)

 ## Dependencies

 - [GTIRB](https://github.com/grammatech/gtirb)